su-developer-society/su-developer-society.github.io/events/index.md

 # Upcoming Events

 **2025-08-12** — Discuss past and future personal projects.
-Join us at 19:00 at the [Victory Hub](https://maps.app.goo.gl/BH77VmJLkfFG1Bjo9) to share any personal project you have been part of - hardware of software.
+Join us at 19:00 at the [Victoria Hub](https://maps.app.goo.gl/BH77VmJLkfFG1Bjo9) to share any personal project you have been part of - hardware of software.
 You can also discuss future projects you would like to work on, and maybe find someone who's keen to tackle the project with you. 👩‍💻🧑‍💻